anxin16/Capstone-Project-2/Capstone-Report/readme.md

 ## V. Data Modelingthe
 In this step, we will find a model to predict average life expectancy of a county by factors associated with life expectancy.
 Before use machine learning algorithms to get the best model, we need to prepare dataset.
 We merged table 11 and 12 by County ID, got average values of life expectancy, and caculated average values of Fraction Current Smokers, Fraction Obese, Fraction Exercised in Past 30 Days.
-We extracted 53 features related with life expectancy as X, average life expectancy of each county as y.
+We extracted 53 features related with life expectancy as *X*, average life expectancy of each county as *y*.

 ### 1. Machine Learning Models